-Expand the use of and design new collaborative practice agreements.
-Health Outcomes Provide access to point-of-care testing for a variety of diseas states (e.g., influenza, group A Streptococcus, human immunodeficiency virus, hepatitis C, coronaviruses, oral contraceptives, and chronic diseases).
-Engage patients in health and wellness initiatives (e.g., smok cessation, weight management, asthma, chronic heart failure) ng -- ---- chronic obstructive pulmonary disease, diabetes, hyperlipidemia, hypertension, anticoagulation, medication adherence).
+- Expand the use of and design new collaborative practice agreements. - Provide access to point-of-care testing for a variety of disease states (e.g., influenza, group A Streptococcus, human

+Education immunodeficiency virus, hepatitis C, coronaviruses, oral contraceptives, and chronic diseases).
+Engage patients in health and wellness initiatives (e.g., smoking cessation, weight management, asthma, chronic heart failure, chronic obstructive pulmonary disease, diabetes, hyperlipidemia, hypertension, anticoagulation, medication adherence).
 Promote preventive care such as establishing a primary provider and health screenings.
-Education Incorporate learners at all levels by expanding opportunities for clinical rotation experiences and residency programs.
+Incorporate learners at all levels by expanding opportunities for clinical rotation experiences and residency programs.
 Continue to support technician education and advancement initiatives.
 Encourage practitioners to meet the needs of evolving patient populations through gaining advanced clinical knowledge.
-Health Equity Overcome barriers that cause health inequities in patient care.
 Technology Identify how technology can be leveraged to create operational efficiencies in practice.
 Expand or partner in developing precision medicine and pharmacogenomics opportunities.
 Develop and evaluate artificial intelligence and cognitive support tools.
 Support patients in their wellness journey by use of technology such as health apps, wearable devices, and other tools.
-Patient-centric Perform ongoing evaluations of the patient-centered medical Models home model or hospital-at-home services.
+Patient-centric Models Perform ongoing evaluations of the patient-centered medical home model or hospital-at-home services.
 Leverage technology to offer clinical services through in-person care, health applications, patient portals, and telehealth options.
 Innovation Collaborate with clinicians to increase pharmacy-offered clinical services to alleviate provider burnout.
 Enhance the patient experience by offering a team-based approach to the continuum of care.
 Identify opportunities that not only advance patient care but also increase the pharmacy department's financial contribution to the organization.
 Continue to advocate for billing avenues and recognition of services by payers.
-Evaluate and investigate community health issues.
-Public Health Educate the community about public health.
+Public Health Evaluate and investigate community health issues.
+Educate the community about public health.
 Engage in organizational efforts to prepare and respond to emergencies which may include leadership roles on emergency managements teams.

 Develop and implement programs related to medication and vaccine access.
-Offer wellness, disease prevention, and treatment services (e.g.) immunizations, antimicrobial stewardship, HIV prevention, diabetes prevention programs, hormonal contraception education, substance abuse prevention/treatment).
+Offer wellness, disease prevention, and treatment services (e.g. immunizations, antimicrobial stewardship, HIV prevention, diabetes prevention programs, hormonal contraception education, substance abuse prevention/treatment).
 Support disease surveillance and monitoring initiatives (e.g. antiviral dispensing rates for infectious disease data trending, asthma inhaler use and environmental or air quality concerns) Population Health Participate in the development of metrics to identify and care for specific patient populations.
 Promote vaccine confidence within communities.
 Extend services to virtual care and video visits.
 Partner with clinicians, health plans, and health system leaders to understand value-based payment models and associated metrics.
 Ensure effective chronic disease management that includes evidence-based medication optimization and monitoring.
 Identify associated quality measures and develop initiatives to support or address open care gaps (e.g., order routine lab testing, ensure appropriate statin usage, and encourage eye exams for patients with diabetes).
 Promote medication adherence and support initiatives to improve medication access.
-Promote health equity by identifying and addressing Social Determinants of Health (SDOH) to reduce health care disparities.
+Address Social Determinants of Health (SDOH) to reduce health care disparities.
 Participate in transition of care services to reduce readmissions in target patient populations.
 Support and promote cost-effective medication usage to control cost of healthcare Research Pursue opportunities to participate in investigational drug research, including dispensing and counseling for commercial and investigational drugs within clinical trials.
 Contribute to the body of literature by sharing results of outcomes-based research.
 Encourage patient and clinician participation in research.
 Contribute to research through data collection.
+L

-To be successful in the development of expanded roles for community pharmacy practitioners, 197 all pharmacy team members must be trailblazers, early adopters of practice change, and 198 199 actively advocating for pharmacy practice advancement.
+To be successful in the development of expanded roles for community pharmacy practitioners, all pharmacy team members must be trailblazers, early adopters of practice change, and actively advocating for pharmacy practice advancement.